ruyrybeyro/chrootvpn/README.md

 The Mobile Access Portal Agent, unlike the ordinary cshell_install.sh official setup, runs with its own non-privileged user which is different than the logged in user.
 In addition, instead of adding the localhost self-signed Agent certificate to a user personal profile as the official setup does, this script install a server-wide global Firefox policy file instead when possible.
 Notably when Firefox is a snap, or the distribution already has a default policy file, a new policy won't be installed.

 As long the version of the Debian/RedHat/SUSE/Arch distribution is not at the EOL stage, chances are very high the script will run sucessfully.
-Void, Gentoo and Slackware variants are not so throughly tested.
+Void, Gentoo, Slackware, Deepin and KaOS variants are not so throughly tested.
 Have a look near the end of this document, for the more than 110 recent versions/distributions successfully tested.

 INSTRUCTIONS
 ============